 Waste to Energy (WTE)

 WTE is the one-off production of energy by subjecting waste to high temperatures via various technologies.
 It is not recycling.
 There is no thermal process to capture the embodied energy value of mixed waste that will not create significant pollution and toxic releases.
 We also caution against the serious risk of long term WTE contracts cannabalising resources that should be recycled.
 We may consider, on a case by case basis, use of the small amount of residue from best practice and maximised recycling of single material types, but only that which can demonstrate toxic pollution risks have been eliminated by pre-testing of the material.
+Zero Waste NZ say it well in their 2.20 mins video on the left.
+We are seeing the same industry push in Australia.

 Our research indicates that significant waste levies deter landfilling, and when also applied to waste to energy plants, make recycling more competitive by producing a key price signal.
 The receiver of the waste should carry the levy liability until it is genuinely recycled.
 The funds raised should be applied to recycling and environment protection programs.